 - Colleges recognize that having a car can provide a distraction from studying.
 Keeping students on campus may help them to stay focused on coursework.

-So the college may tell your student to leave his car home during his first year.
+So the college may tell your student to leave their car home during the first year.

 What should we consider if having a car is an option?